 Dyslexia Supports

-House Bill 33 of the 135th General Assembly included several important updates to Ohio’s dyslexia support laws.
+House Bill 33 of the 135th General Assembly include several important updates to Ohio’s dyslexia support laws strengthening dyslexia supports for Ohio’s children.
+Ohio's dyslexia support laws establish

 Professional Development (Ohio Revised Code 3319.077)